tchwork/debug-bundle/Dumping-PHP-Data.md

     static function dump(&$a)
     {
-        // echo a JSON representation of $a
+        // echoes a JSON representation of $a
         // instanciating a JsonDumper object,
         // registering echo as a line by line callback,
         // then walking throught $a